 Why has the mobile-friendliness become a ranking factor on Google?

 In 2014, the search traffic searches using only mobile phones started to exceed 20% in Germany.

-This data comes from the source Webtrekk Deutsche Webstatistik 4.
-Quartal 2014 (German web-statistics, 4th quarter 2014).
+This data comes from Webtrekk Deutsche Webstatistik 4.
+Quartal 2014 (German web-statistics, 4th quarter 2014.
+Source page no longer available).

 As a search engine, Google wants to deliver the best result for the search requests and situations of each and every user.
 By checking a website for its mobile-friendliness, it can be guaranteed that the mobile searcher can fully access and consume the information on the page.

 If a website offers the best information for the user searching on a mobile phone, the content is only useful if the website can be fully used on a mobile device.
 If the content is not mobile-friendly at that time, then the site cannot be the most fitting result for the situation the user is in, at the moment.

 Obviously, Google realised this and even expected mobile searches to surpass desktop searches at the time of the update:

 Expect Google’s mobile traffic to exceed desktop traffic in the very near term.– Matt Cutts in June 2014 at the SMX